Fixxitforge/vanilla-questing/dev/LISTING.md

 # Known limitations

-**Disabling or deleting the addon does not reset the settings.** The addon changes the game's own settings, not add settings on top.
+**Disabling or deleting the addon does not reset the settings.** The addon changes the game's own settings, not adding settings on top.
 Unticking Vanilla Questing in the AddOn list, or deleting the folder, leaves the settings where they are. **Run `/vq off` before you disable or delete it** to restore the settings.

 **\* Quest objective markers on the minimap:** does not remove the `!` and `?` from the minimap. _(Open issue: we are looking for a solution.)_